Practicums

 Fred Niedner, Th.D.
 “Preaching at Weddings and Funerals”

-Weddings and funerals may have provided the first signs that our culture was entering what we now call the post-Christian age.
+Weddings and funerals may have provided the first signs that our culture was entering what we now recognize as a secular age.
 For as long as many of us can remember, families have wanted their weddings and funerals held in church settings, but they have also wanted as little as possible said about God, Jesus, or the role of faith in living and dying.
-Nevertheless, weddings and funerals, whether of members or strays, and whether conducted in park gazebos or funeral homes, remain occasions for winsome, faithful hospitality, witness to the gospel, and a renewed welcome into the family of faith.
-Participants in this practicum will examine and discuss best practices in the ministries of marrying and burying.
+Nevertheless, weddings and funerals, whether of active members or occasional practitioners, and whether conducted in park gazebos or funeral homes, remain occasions for winsome, faithful hospitality, witness to the gospel, and a renewed welcome into the family of faith.
+Participants in this practicum will examine and discuss “best practices” in the ministries of marrying and burying.

 Speaker Bio: